ambaradan/docsmarker/docs/rocksmarker/mappings.md

 : **Open Neogit for current buffer**: `<leader>gM`

 : Opens Neogit for the current buffer when pressing ++space+"g"+"M"++ in normal mode.

-This allows you to apply changes to files outside the current workspace without having to leave the session.
+: You can use these to apply changes to files outside the current workspace without having to leave the session.

 : **View commit history**: `<leader>gh`